vikingeducation/prep_basics/test-yourself-answers.md

 #### What is Git?

-Git is the most popular distributed version control system used for software development.
+Git is the most popular distributed version control system (DVCS) used for software development.
 It is used to efficiently maintain and manage code for a project, is free and open source, has an emphasis on speed and data assurance, and allows for multiple workflows which can branch out or merge as needed.

 *Contributed by [Adan Camacho](https://github.com/adancode)*